petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-specific-tags-reference.md

 ---
 # Fragment Specific Tags and Attributes Reference

-Along with standard HTML, CSS, and JavaScript, you can use attributes or tags to define elements as editable.
+Along with standard HTML, CSS, and JavaScript, you can use Liferay-specific tags and attributes to define editable sections, embed widgets, and more.

 Editable elements can be modified before publication, which means that you can create simple, reusable fragments that have identical formatting, but contain elements that are adaptable to the specific context.

-Use Liferay-specific tags and attributes to add these features to the fragment:
+These Liferay-specific tags and attributes are available:

 - [Editable Text](#making-text-editable)
 - [Editable Images](#making-images-editable)